Leisure

 North

 Milntown restaurant has level access, a disabled toilet, plenty of room to move around, is light and spacious with good views of the walled garden.
 However the acoustics are not great for the hard of hearing when the restaurant is busy.
-The disabled parking has a walk of about 50yds to the restaurant, tel:812321.
+The disabled parking has a walk of about 50yds to the restaurant, tel: 812321.

-Lakeside Centre in the Mooragh Park, Ramsey has level access, a disabled toilet, indoor and outdoor tables and a good view of the lake.
+Costa, Lakeside Centre in the Mooragh Park, Ramsey has level access, a disabled toilet, indoor and outdoor tables and a good view of the lake.
 Disabled Parking can be found about 40 yards away, tel: 812985.

 Northern Swimming Pool Cafe has level access and a disabled toilet and overlooks the harbour and mountains.
 Disabled parking close by, tel: 812852.